samuel-b/crm-project/README.md

 # crm-project
 Full CRUD API with a connected local MySQL Database

+### Goals
+The goal of this project is to build on and solidify my knowledge of java, typescript and additional frameworls/libraries by building a crm system that I may use professionlly in the future.

 ### Features
 - [x] Full CRUD API
 - [x] Generate API documentation with Swagger